I wrote this simple but powerful statement in green whiteboard marker on my window above my desk, during my very first week with Lemonade:

 After working for three carriers and after almost three decades in the business, I wanted a positive reminder to think differently about insurance.
 This statement has become a mantra of sorts.

 Most insurance carriers consider indemnity dollars for claims as their money.
 All of it.

 Yes, I know insurance companies are formed with the intention to pay claims, but I think they have become distracted in their purpose.

 As a result, the insurance industry as a whole is mired in traditional transactional zero sum game thinking, where if you get more, the carriers themselves get less.
 Every carrier worries about things like loss ratio, estimate “leakage,” and catastrophe claims in this fashion.
 There are even auto carriers out there who reward their employees for finding creative and imaginative ways to assess comparative fault on all parties every time, for the sole purpose of reducing estimated payouts, hedge replacement cost inflation, and add to their bottom line.

 This is the current state of an antiquated industry, and we are changing that.

 At Lemonade, we’ve designed a different business model.
 Since we take a 20% flat fee up front for our profits and expenses, whatever we don’t pay out in claims does not get put into the bank.
 We can’t.
 It’s not our money.
-It belongs to the charities and causes our customers choose.
+It belongs to the charities our customers choose as their Giveback cause.

 Yes, we will intelligently track key metrics like Loss Ratio, Combined Ratio, and others–we just won’t obsess over them.
 We will have quality control and anti-fraud measures in place in both Underwriting and Claims, but we’ll seek to protect your money like it was our own.
 We also want to pay you what you are owed quickly, in seconds and minutes if we can, instead of days and weeks.